Powerlearnproject/se-day1-assignment-Dglorified-1/README.md

 3. Agile Methodologies (Early 2000s)
 In contrast to traditional waterfall models, Agile methodologies emphasized iterative development, customer collaboration, and flexibility.
 This approach was a response to the challenges of rapidly changing project requirements.
  * Impact: Agile frameworks like Scrum and Kanban gained widespread adoption, transforming how software projects are managed and executed.
-These three milestones represent significant turning points in the evolution of software engineering, shaping the practices and tools used by developers today.

 List and briefly explain the phases of the Software Development Life Cycle.

-Phases of the Software Development Life Cycle (SDLC) The Software Development Life Cycle (SDLC) is a structured process that a software project goes through from inception to retirement.
+The Software Development Life Cycle (SDLC) is a structured process that a software project goes through from inception to retirement.
 It involves several distinct phases:

  * Planning: This phase involves defining project goals, identifying the target audience, and conducting feasibility studies.
 It also includes creating a project plan, setting timelines, and allocating resources.
  * Requirements Gathering and Analysis: This phase involves understanding the exact needs of the end-user.
 Requirements are documented in detail to serve as a blueprint for the next phases.
  * Design: This phase involves creating the software architecture, user interface, and data models.
 It outlines how the software will function and look.